martapienkosz/IdeationPrototyping/docs/README.md

 ![](images/4.png)

 ### Iterate & Test & Iterate
 Eventually, I entered the final testing phase where I took into account the feedback I received, redesigned the app, and re-tested the prototype with users.
-At this stage, I refined the UI elements, added user flows and button states, such as distable states.
+At this stage, I refined the UI elements, added interactions and button states, such as distable states.

 ![](images/3.png)